Following The Trump Dossier Revelations, FBI Director James Comey Needs To Be Held Accountable [Opinion]

 With me so far?
 Ok.
 So let’s get to our real topic – FBI Director James Comey.
 Because I think that’s the real story here and it’s getting ignored.

 Unless you’ve been living under a rock, you know that Comey is the Clinton Emails guy.
 He was the one who kept talking to reporters about it, he was essentially in charge of the investigation, he kept it in the public eye.
-Days before the election, he illegally said that the investigation was being reopened, after Clinton was cleared of wrongdoing several times.
+Days before the election, he may have illegally – according to the New York Times – said that the investigation was being reopened, after Clinton was cleared of wrongdoing several times.

 What you might not know is that depending on who you ask, some 10-20% of voters in key states which went to Trump only decided their votes in the final week.
 Some people say Comey had nothing to do with that.
 Some people are idiots.
 Comey, of course, swears that he wasn’t making any attempt to influence the election.